Leonard2310/Leonard2310/README.md

-### 👋 Hi there, I’m @Leonard2310, Data Engineering and Artificial Intelligence Student at Federico II of Naples
+### 👋 Hi there, I’m @Leonard2310, MSc Student in Computer Engineering, specializing in Data Engineering and Artificial Intelligence at Federico II of Naples

 - 🔭 I’m currently working on improving my engineering knowledge in AI and Data Engineering as part of my Master's Degree program.
 - 🌱 I’m currently learning and improving my competence in different languages (C/C++, Java, Python, SQL, MATLAB, VHDL, Verilog, Assembly and Swift).